ad-freiburg/qlever-ui/docs/extending_suggestions.md

         )
     ```
 ## 2. File `backend/backend/admin.py`
 1. Add your field to `BackendAdmin.fieldsets`.
-This will make the field available in the django admin.
+This will make the field available in the Django admin.
 Your field will most likely fit into the `'Warmup Query Patterns'` or `'Warmup Queries'` sections.
     ```python
     fieldsets = (
         # ...
         # Do not add your field to both sections.
-You need to decide for one of these!
+You need to decide on one of these!
         ('Warmup Query Patterns', {
             'fields': ('...', 'myField'),
             'description': '...'